 Capital gains can be reduced by capital losses.
 Capital losses occur when you dispose of assets for less than the price you paid for them.
 For example, if you buy stock for $100 and sell it for $150, your capital gain is $50; but if you sell different stock that same year, and the basis for that stock was $100 but you sold it for $75, you had a $25 capital loss, which reduces your total capital gain for the year to $25 (the $50 gain on the one stock, minus the $25 loss on the second stock).

-Capital gains tax has the benefit of typically being much lower than income tax assessed against wages.
-As of the 2017 tax year, capital gains are taxed at no more than 20 percent, depending upon your tax bracket.
+Long term capital gains tax has the benefit of typically being much lower than income tax assessed against wages.
+As of the 2017 and 2018 tax years, capital gains are taxed at no more than 20 percent, depending upon your tax bracket.
 Individuals in the lowest two tax brackets do not pay capital gains tax, and in the middle brackets, the tax is 15 percent.
 Therefore, if you are the sole shareholder of an S corporation and you sell all your stock, you will be taxed on the proceeds as capital gains to the extent that it exceeds any capital losses.

 Sale of Corporate Assets

 If the sale of the S corporation is an asset sale, the taxes must be calculated individually for each asset.
-To do so, each asset is classified into different classes of assets.
-Examples of classes of assets include most commonly Class I (cash and bank accounts), Class III (receivables), Class IV (inventory) and Class V (equipment, fixtures, furniture, buildings, land and any other assets not specified in another class).
 You must then figure out the cost basis for each asset sold and calculate the actual gains on each asset to determine the taxable amount.
 Generally, the profit is taxed as capital gains.

 Certain assets, like accounts receivable, do not have a tax basis, as nothing was contributed to obtain them, and the sale of these assets is taxed as ordinary income and not as capital gains.